scuzzydude/asimov/asimov.md

 That memory is truth.
 How leveraged by the past we are.
 My bag of tricks in programing was like a cheat code in a game to him.
 He'd had to solve all these puzzles himself, through incredible hours of focused thought.
 Every time I ran into a difficult programming problem -- even in 1998 -- all I had to do was write the problem clearly in English and type it into a search engine and I'd come up with at least a hundred ways somebody had solved the same problem.

 Leverage is the prime component of any engineering task.
 Digital leverage is the most powerful tool man has every created.
 That is because all engineering is digital engineering.
 Good engineers in every field are the ones that use software as a tool. *Engineers are responsible for the tools they use*.
 That's the most valuable engineering lesson.
-The sooner engineers understand that basic toolset, the more effective engineers they will be.
+The sooner engineers understand their basic toolset, the more effective engineers they will be.
 All industries are potential innovation frontiers for young people trained to use digital tools.

 Not everybody has it.
 It's not the same as being good at math.
 The math we use in integrative thinking is very simple.
 I do think it can be identified through testing and evaluation.